jasonmw324/Bridge-Condition-Classification/README.md

 A **Random Forest Classifier** was trained on historical bridge data.

 Key parameters:
 - Number of trees: 200
-- Class weights: balanced manually to give equal weight to Poor, Fair, and Good bridges
 - Random state: 0 (for reproducibility)
 - 5-Fold Cross Validation was implemented to ensure no overfitting from the model